JOHN LATHAM 1921/2021

 23 February 2021

-Visit the Spotlight page to view the currently screening film, Speak (1962).
+Visit the Spotlight page to view the currently screening film, Encyclopedia Britannica (1971).

 Tuesday 23 February 2021 marks the centenary of the birth of John Latham, one of the most enigmatic and influential artists of his generation, best remembered for his painted and sculptural works, which incorporated materials such as glass, canvas and books.
 Subject of a recent retrospective at the Serpentine Galleries ('A World View', 2017), Lisson Gallery is celebrating this 100th anniversary with a trio of Latham's films, being screened on the homepage over the next two weeks, as well as through a pair of written tributes from artists who knew him and his work well.